SuperAwesomeLTD/sa-adobeair-sdk/rdocs/source/02integrate.rst

 This in turn allows you to harness the full power of native components, such as video based on AVFoundation / VideoView technology, proper WebViews, better fullscreen experience, etc.

-The first step in integrating it is to download the latest version of the `SAAIR.ane <https://github.com/SuperAwesomeLTD/sa-adobeair-sdk/raw/master/build/SAAIR.ane>`_ file and add it to your project.
-Note that for this example Flash Builder is used, with a Mobile Project demo app.
+**Note:** This document assumes a Flash Builder ActionScript Mobile Project named **AdobeAIRDemo**, containing a single .as file, called AdobeAIRDemo.as, that acts as main class.

-Right-click on your project in the *Package Explorer* and select *Properties* :
+To begin integrating the SDK download the latest version of the `SAAIR.ane <https://github.com/SuperAwesomeLTD/sa-adobeair-sdk/raw/master/build/SAAIR.ane>`_ file, then right-click on your project in the *Package Explorer* and select *Properties* :

 .. image:: img/IMG_02_Add_ANE_1.png
     :height: 500px